 We have entered into indemnification agreements with each of our directors and executive officers.
 The indemnification agreements require, among other matters, that we indemnify our directors and officers to the fullest extent permitted by law and advance to the directors and officers all related expenses, subject to reimbursement if it is subsequently determined that indemnification is not permitted.
 Under these agreements, we must also indemnify and advance all expenses incurred by directors and officers seeking to enforce their rights under the indemnification agreements and may cover directors and officers under our directors' and officers' liability insurance.
-Although the form of inde mnification agreement offers substantially the same scope of coverage afforded by law, it provides additional assurance to directors and officers that indemnification will be available because, as a contract, it cannot be modified unilaterally in the future by the board of directors or our stockholders to eliminate the rights it provides.
+Although the form of indemnification agreement offers substantially the same scope of coverage afforded by law, it provides additional assurance to directors and officers that indemnification will be available because, as a contract, it cannot be modified unilaterally in the future by the board of directors or our stockholders to eliminate the rights it provides.
 It is the position of the SEC that indemnification of directors and officers for liabilities under the Securities Act is against public policy and unenforceable pursuant to Section 14 of the Securities Act.

-Item 16.
-Exhibits.
+ITEM 16.
+EXHIBITS.

-- 4.1 Amended and Restated Certificate of Incorporation of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.2 Amended and Restated Bylaws of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.3 Second Amended and Restated Agreement of Limited Partnership of Boston Properties Limited Partnership (incorporated herein by reference to Boston Properties, Inc.'s Current Report on Form 8-K dated June 30, 1998, filed with the Commission on July 15, 1998). - 4.4 Shareholder Rights Agreement dated as of June 16, 1997 between Boston Properties, Inc. and BankBoston, N.A., as Rights Agent (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 5.1 Opinion of Goodwin, Procter & Hoar LLP as to the legality of the securities and interests being registered. - 8.1 Opinion of Goodwin, Procter & Hoar LLP as to certain tax matters. - 23.1 Consent of PricewaterhouseCoopers LLP, Independent Public Accountants. - 23.2 Consent of Goodwin, Procter & Hoar LLP (included as part of Exhibits 5.1 and 8.1). - 24.1 Powers of Attorney (included on the signature page of the Registration Statement as filed). - 99.1 Registration Rights and Lock-Up Agreement, dated July 9, 1998, by and between Boston Properties, Inc. and the selling stockholder (incorporated herein by reference to Boston Properties, Inc.'s Current Report on Form 8-K dated July 30, 1998, filed with the Commission on July 27, 1998).
+- 4.1 Amended and Restated Certificate of Incorporation of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.2 Amended and Restated Bylaws of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.3 Second Amended and Restated Agreement of Limited Partnership of Boston Properties Limited Partnership (incorporated herein by reference to Boston Properties, Inc.'s Current Report on Form 8-K dated June 30, 1998, filed with the Commission on July 15, 1998). - 4.4 Shareholder Rights Agreement dated as of June 16, 1997 between Boston Properties, Inc. and BankBoston, N.A., as Rights Agent (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 5.1 Opinion of Goodwin, Procter & Hoar LLP as to the legality of the securities and interests being registered. - 8.1 Opinion of Goodwin, Procter & Hoar LLP as to certain tax matters. - 23.1 Consent of PricewaterhouseCoopers LLP, Independent Public Accountants. - 23.2 Consent of Goodwin, Procter & Hoar LLP (included as part of Exhibits 5.1 and 8.1). - 24.1 Powers of Attorney (included on the signature page of the Registration Statement as filed). - 99.1 Registration Rights and Lock-Up Agreement, dated June 23, 1997, by and among Boston Properties, Inc., and the shareholders of Boston Properties, Inc. and limited partners of Boston Properties Limited Partnership named therein (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 33-25279)). - ITEM 17.
+UNDERTAKINGS.